SQream/sqream_docs/sqreamdb_on_aws/index.rst

 To add your signed certificate to the Sqream cluster, follow these steps:

-#.
-Create a new listener for the Network Load Balancer (sqreamdb-<environment>-nlb) using the TLS protocol.
+#. `Create a new listener <https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-listener.html>`_ for the Network Load Balancer (sqream-<environment>-nlb) using the TLS protocol.

 #.
 A TLS target group that points to the UI machine has already been created for your convenience.
 You can use it for the new listener.
 The group name is ``sqream-<environment>-nlb-ui-443``.